SECTION 1. Chapter 76 of the General Laws is hereby amended by inserting after section 21 the following section:-

 “Title IX”, Title IX of the Education Amendments of 1972, 20 U.S.C.
 1681 et seq.

 “Title IX coordinator”, the school district employee designated under the requirements of Title IX of the Education Amendments of 1972, 20 U.S.C.
-1681 et seq. and its implementing
+1681 et seq. and its implementation.

-(b) The department, after consultation with relevant state agencies and appropriate community partners including the Massachusetts Alliance on Teen Pregnancy shall: (i) publish to its website a model expectant and parenting student policy and encourage all districts to develop their own expectant and parenting students policies that align with this model; and (ii) compile and post on its website a list of resources, best practices and research for schools to use to help expectant and parenting students stay in school and to increase graduation rates for expectant and parenting students.
+(b) The department, after consultation with relevant state agencies and appropriate community partners shall: (i) publish to its website a model of expectant and parenting student policy and encourage all districts to develop their own expectant and parenting students policies that align with this model; and (ii) compile and post on its website a list of resources, best practices and research for schools to use to help expectant and parenting students stay in school and to increase graduation rates for expectant and parenting students.
 These materials shall be incorporated into the training of expectant and parenting student liaisons, as described in subsection (d).
 The department shall update the model plan and the list of resources, best practices and research at least every 3 years.

 Each expectant and parenting student liaison shall, in close consultation with an expectant or parenting student, create an individualized plan for graduation that (i) is designed to ensure the student meets graduation requirements, (ii) includes flexible class scheduling and alternative credit accumulation options, as needed, and (iii) furthers the student’s post-graduation college or career goals.
 As needed, the plan shall also include a proposed end date for the student’s maternity or paternity leave of absence.
 The liaison shall present the advantages and disadvantages of each education option available to the student, without coercing or steering the student in any direction, and work with the student to determine which options best meet the student’s needs.
 If flexible class scheduling and alternative credit accumulation options are not available in the student’s school or district, the liaison shall work with the student to find such options.
 With the consent of the student, the liaison shall make a reasonable attempt to engage a family member in the development of the plan and any modifications to it.
 If such a family member is not available or if the student does not consent to the involvement of a family member, the liaison shall make a reasonable attempt to engage an adult outside of the student’s family in the development or modification of the plan, provided that the student consents to such involvement.